 The rest of the work in the gallery is what I’d expect to see - minimal, clean, large, and contemporary.
 I love this kind of work.
-It’s what I want to see more of in Seattle, whether or not I connect with it.
+It’s what I want to see more of in Seattle.
 These are artists whose work resides in lofty galleries in Chelsea, NYC.
 These are artists who’ve been in the Whitney Biennial.
 But if I’m honest, sometimes I don’t want to see it.
-I don’t know if living in New York wore me out or if it’s just that it feels out of place here.
+I don’t know if I've forgotten how it feels to be around it, or if it’s just that it feels out of place here.
 Or maybe it’s just so achingly polished and contemporary.
 It doesn’t matter.
-Seattlites need to see it.
-Don’t let my internal conflict get to you - I make very minimal work in my own studio and probably need to be refreshed with something more baroque.
-I need things to be … dirtier … messier
+Don’t let my internal conflict get to you - I make very minimal work.
+But sometimes I need things to be … dirtier … messier.

-And so it’s art that I can’t joke about because it's valid the moment I realise I’m the author.
+And so it’s art that I can’t joke about because it's valid the moment I realize I’m the author.
 It’s the same with any kind of conceptual work - you are doing the work.
 I make you do this with my own work.
-Having an artifact at the end of the day doesn’t mean the art is somehow more valid
+Having an artifact at the end of the day doesn’t mean the art is somehow more valid.

 And it isn’t fair for me to say all the work in the show is totally minimalist, although there are still echoes.